Randy Levine: AC Milan (2023–present)

 On January 21, 2023, RedBird Capital announced that Levine would join AC Milan's board of directors.

 Politics

 Levine was a "bundler" for John McCain's 2008 presidential campaign, and raised between $100,000 and $250,000 for McCain in 2008.

 In December 2018, Levine's name was leaked as a potential replacement for departing White House Chief of Staff John F. Kelly.
-Levine has dismissed these rumors, saying he is content with the Yankees.
+Levine dismissed those rumors, saying he is content with the Yankees.

 Personal life

 Levine resides in Manhattan and also on his farm in Pawling, New York with his wife Mindy Franklin Levine and their seven dogs.
 Levine is very active in animal rescue efforts and is a proponent of equine-assisted therapy for military veterans.
+He currently serves on the Board of Trustees of Hofstra University, the Taylor Hooton Foundation, and the Yogi Berra Museum.